LiterallyWize/PNGuin/README.md

 ## <p align="center"> *A reasonably fast PNG library, written for Roblox.* </p>

-This is a lightweight Luau implementation of the PNG file format, built for performance and memory efficiency.
+Lightweight and strictly typed Luau implementation of the PNG image format, built for speed and memory efficiency.
-<br> *Please note that this library was made in Roblox, and will not run in a standalone Luau runtime by itself.*

 .RBXM binaries can be found in [Releases](https://github.com/LiterallyWize/PNGuin/releases).
 <br> The library can also be synced into Roblox Studio using [Rojo](https://github.com/rojo-rbx/rojo).

+###### *Please note that this library was made in Roblox, and will not run in a standalone Luau runtime by itself.*

 #